The Living Expenses Support Scheme (LESS) is here to help students who are in need of additional financial support during the academic year.

 How do I apply?

-We are unable to accept applications via email.
-Please submit the application form along with photocopies of your documents, as we cannot return documentation to students.
-Send to:
+We are now able to accept applications via email.
+Please submit the application form along with your documents in PDF format to [email protected].